-Hummingbird ensures that “pages matching the meaning do better, rather than pages matching just a few words” – meaning that pages that better match searcher context and intent will rank better than pages that repeat context-less keywords ad nauseam.
+Hummingbird uses NLP to ensure that “pages matching the meaning do better, rather than pages matching just a few words.”
+In essence, this means that pages that better match searcher context and intent will rank better than pages that repeat context-less keywords ad nauseam.

 In 2015, Google launched RankBrain, a machine learning system that’s both a ranking factor and a smart query analysis AI.

-RankBrain, like Hummingbird, seeks to understand user intent behind queries.
-The key difference between them is RankBrain’s machine-learning component.
+RankBrain, like Hummingbird, seeks to understand the user intent behind queries.
+The critical difference between them is RankBrain’s machine-learning component.

 RankBrain is always learning, analyzing the best-performing search results, and looking for similarities between the pages that users find valuable.

-As a result, RankBrain may deem a page to be “good response” to a query even if it doesn’t contain exact words from the query.
+As a result, RankBrain may deem a page to be a “good response” to a query even if it doesn’t contain exact words from the question.